AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

      - if a person is old enough but does not have enough money, tell them to come back with more money
   - if a person is not old enough, let them know and tell them when they can come back
 - take care to match the sample outputs exactly
-- must pass all 3 tests to submit the assignment
+- your program must pass all 3 tests
-- click submit here on repl after passing the tests, and type done on Canvas and submit on Canvas
-- submit your replit code

 ```java
 //starter code